Porcelain Onlay: Benefits & What to Expect

 What are The Benefits of Porcelain Onlay?

-• Aesthetic Appeal: As mentioned earlier, porcelain onlay is designed to match the color of natural teeth, making them virtually undetectable.
-This makes them an ideal choice for visible teeth.
+• Natural appearance: As mentioned earlier, porcelain onlay is a cosmetic option designed to match the natural tooth appearance and color, making them virtually undetectable.
+This makes them a choice for those seeking a more natural-looking, ideal alternative to traditional amalgam fillings, which are often more noticeable due to their metallic appearance.

-• Preservation of Tooth Structure: Unlike dental crowns that require significant removal of tooth structure, porcelain onlays preserve more of the natural tooth.
-This is because they only cover the damaged or decayed parts, leaving the healthy parts intact.
+• Preservation of Tooth Structure: Dental onlay is a conservative treatment option.
+Unlike dental crowns that require extensive preparation of healthy tooth structure, porcelain onlays preserve more of the natural tooth.
+This is because they only cover the damaged or decayed portions, leaving the healthy parts intact.

-• Easy Maintenance: Porcelain onlays are resistant to staining and can be easily maintained with regular brushing, flossing, and dental check-ups.
+• Easy Maintenance: Porcelain onlays are resistant to staining and can be easily maintained with daily brushing, flossing, and dental checkups.

 Composite vs. Porcelain Onlay: Which is Better?